jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

 # Summary of Tutorial Content

-This tutorial will step through the creation of a simple response time task.
-The subject is asked to respond to blue circles by pressing the F key, but to not respond to orange circles.
-The concepts covered in the tutorial include:
+This tutorial will work through the creation of a simple response time task.
+The task is to press one key for a blue colored circle and another key for an orange colored circle.
+Despite this simple task, the tutorial covers many of the key features of jsPsych, including:

-* Creating trials to show instructions.
+* Using a plugin to create a standard trial.
-* Creating trials to show stimuli and measure response time.
+* Combining plugins together to create new kinds of trials.
-* Using the randomization methods of the jsPsych library.
+* Using timeline variables to maximize code reuse.
-* Tagging trials with additional data to describe conditions.
+* Randomizing presentation order.
-* Using functions as trial parameters to generate dynamic content.
+* Manipulating, filtering, and aggregating data.
-* Using callback functions to process the data for a trial immediately after the trial ends.
+* Using dynamic content to change the experiment parameters based on the subject's responses.

 ## Part 1: Creating a blank experiment